1st December 3pm to 5pm - Death Cafe for LGBTQIA+ communities at City Library, Newcastle. Free to attend - book your place here

 A Death Cafe is an opportunity to come together for an open discussion about the end of life, death, bereavement and grief.
 The aim is to increase our awareness of death in order to help us make the most of our finite lives.
 They are life-affirming conversations in a welcoming setting.

-Sunday 23rd November - 10.30am to 12.30pm
+Sunday 7th December 2025 - 10.30am to 12.30pm

-Sunday 7th December - 10.30am to 12.30pm
+Sunday 11th January 2026 - 10.30am to 12.30pm

 It is free to attend but places must be booked on Eventbrite.